 The I-4 Ultimate project, made possible through a public-private partnership, will improve the existing Interstate 4 corridor to better connect communities, improve the economy, and enhance quality of life throughout the Central Florida region.
 Improvements will be made to a 21-mile section of the corridor between Kirkman Road and State Road 434 that will incorporate the use of recycled materials, bridge and interchange reconstruction, and intelligent transportation systems.
-The project includes the integration of tolled express lanes that will provide reliable travel conditions, reduced travel times, improved driver safety, and direct connections to key interchanges.
+The project includes the integration of tolled express lanes that will provide traffic flow reliability, consistency in driver expectancy, reduced travel times, driver safety, and direct connections to key interchanges.
 Express lane tolling will be completely automated to further increase efficiency and reliability on the corridor.
-The I-4 Ultimate is the most recent in a series of projects to transform the state's major transportation corridors, including the I-95 Express and I-595 Express projects in Southeast Florida.
-Additional managed lanes projects are being planned in Tampa Bay, Jacksonville, and other areas.